Skip to main content

 Globe and Mail·Apr 30

-A Canadian Senate report says Russia is spreading false information in Canada.
+A Canadian Senate report says Russia is spreading fake news in Canada.
 They're trying to weaken Canada's allies and cause problems for democracies like ours.
-This matters because it could affect our trust in important institutions and relationships with other countries.
+This could make it harder for Canada to work with other countries and keep our society stable.

 Parents and children rally for Parliament to retable online harms bill with focus on safety